 At the same time, the security services, police and civil resilience agencies are now better equipped with the tools, expertise and intelligence to tackle this ongoing and increasing threat.
 There has also been a substantive change to include members of the corporate and commercial world to play their role in national security - particularly with new programmes like Project Griffin.

 Responding to the Changes

-Code 9 Security are one of only a few companies that proactively engage in academic security work to understand the changing needs of its clients, and the wider stakeholders in our business functions - and one of the key areas that we have been focussing on recently is the importance of major incident plans.
+Code 9 Security is one of only a few companies that proactively engage in academic security work to understand the changing needs of its clients, and the wider stakeholders in our business functions.
+One of the key areas that we have been focussing on recently is the importance of major incident plans.

 Planning for the Unexpected

 Major incident planning empowers an organisation to positively and proactively respond to emergency situations should they happen.
 It creates opportunities for businesses to think about their business continuity, resilience and the culture of the organisation - often finding significant operational efficiencies.